ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

    5. Application - Leave empty.
 6. Click Save when complete.

 The new NAT rule will be created.
 This may take a few seconds to complete.
-Repeat the process for other source NAT rules, if needed in your solution.
+Repeat the process for other destination NAT rules, if needed in your solution.

 To create a source NAT (SNAT) rule: